West Space Commission

 9-10 people wearing different coloured t-shirts gesturing outward with one hand toward the camera, gazing downward.
 They are standing on a pathway in a tropic green space surrounded by trees.

-Tina Stefanou, 'Dance the War of Proximity' performance featuring young people as part of the '18th Adelaide Biennial of Australian Art: Inner Sanctum', 2024, Art Gallery of South Australia.
-Photography by Andrew Kaineder and Wil Normyle
+Tina Stefanou, 'Dance the War of Proximity' performance as part of the '18th Adelaide Biennial of Australian Art: Inner Sanctum', 2024, Art Gallery of South Australia.
+Photography by Andrew Kaineder and Wil Normyle.

 With a focus on relationality, knowledge sharing and impactful collaboration and innovation around questions of access, Stefanou works with an array of collaborators with different art and non-art backgrounds, across rural and urban Australia.